- Next Steps

 Welcome to the RIT community!
 The information provided here will help you as you plan for your arrival at RIT.
-Fall 2013 move in date is August 18th, 2013.
-If you are beginning your studies at RIT in Spring or Summer, you may move into your RIT housing on the day before classes begin.
+Fall 2016 move-in day is August 13th, 2016.
+Additional dates may be added and will be updated for fall in the coming months.

 RIT is located within 7 miles of the Rochester International Airport.
 If you are arriving by plane, you should take a taxi from the airport to the campus.
 The taxi fare is approximately $20.
 If you are arriving by bus or train, you should choose the destination of Rochester, New York and take a taxi from the train station or bus terminal to the campus.
 The ride will be about 20-30 minutes and the taxi fare will vary.

 Students arriving in New York City (NYC) by plane should book passage through to Rochester, which is an additional one-hour flight.
 You may also take a train or bus from New York City, which will take an additional 8 hours to reach Rochester.
 Allow yourself enough time to travel from the NYC airport (LaGuardia, Kennedy, or Newark) to the train station or bus terminal, as ground transportation in NYC can be time consuming.